fetchai/agents-aea/docs/skill-guide.md

 ## Step 1: Setup

-Ensure, you have followed the <a href="../quickstart/">preliminaries and installation</a>.
-We will first create an agent and add a scaffold skill, which we call `my_search`:
+Make sure you have followed the <a href="../quickstart/" target=_blank>preliminaries and installation</a> instructions from the quick start.

+We will first create an agent and add a scaffold skill, which we call `my_search`.

 ``` bash
 aea create my_agent && cd my_agent
 aea scaffold skill my_search
 ```

-In the following steps, we will replace each one of the scaffolded `Behaviour`, `Handler` and `Task` in `my_agent/skills/my_search` with our implementation.
+In the following steps, we replace each one of the scaffolded `Behaviour`, `Handler` and `Task` in `my_agent/skills/my_search` with our implementation.
 We will build a simple skill which lets the agent send a search query to the [OEF](https://docs.fetch.ai/oef/) and process the resulting response.

 ## Step 2: Develop a Behaviour